i-dot-ai/redbox/README.md

 #### Testing

-To run the web-component tests, from the frontend folder run:
+To run the web-component tests, first ensure you have a user set up in Django that is the same as the `FROM_EMAIL` env.
+Then from the frontend folder run:

 ```
 npm run test